Clinton students remember veterans in words and posters - 100 Mile House Free Press

 Chuiman Chung earned bragging rights in the primary colour poster contest, with Harper Lawrence and Ella Park in second and third.
 Spencer Godrey was first in the junior poem, while the junior colour poster contest was won by Cheuk Lam Chung, with Chennelle Painter and Spencer Jodrey taking second and third spots.

-Legion Branch contests.
-Winning entries move forward to the Legion’s Provincial level contests.
+Winning entries move forward to the Legion’s Provincial level.
 Finalists are then forwarded to the Legion National Foundation in Ottawa to be judged at the national level.

 editorial@accjournal.ca